Did you know Ohio is No. 4 in the U.S. for grease and cooking-related fires on Thanksgiving Day?

 These are some great tips to help you lower your chances of a cooking fire this holiday season.
 By being aware and alert, you are taking huge steps in preventing a potentially disastrous fire.

 And, of course, if the unfortunate happens, know that Swartz Contracting and Emergency Services will help your business repair the damages immediately.
 We’re available 24 hours a day, seven days a week, 365 days a year.
-Call us today at 419-331-1024 or 800-462-1024.
+Call us today at 419-331-1024.